Leon Weinstein

-Leon Chaim Lazer Weinstein (May 13, 1910 – December 28, 2011) was the oldest surviving resistance fighter of the 1943 Warsaw Ghetto Uprising.
-A member of the Jewish Combat Organization and later the Home Army during the later parts of World War II, Weinstein previously served in the Polish Army in the early 1930s and again during the German invasion of Poland in 1939.
+León Chaim Lazer Weinstein (May 13, 1910 – December 28, 2011) was the oldest surviving resistance fighter of the 1943 Warsaw Ghetto Uprising.
+A member of the Jewish Combat Organization and later the Home Army during the later parts of World War II, Weinstein had previously served in the Polish Army in the early 1930s and again during the German invasion of Poland in 1939.

 Early life

 Leon Chaim Lazer Weinstein was born on May 13, 1910, part of a Jewish family in the small town of Radzymin, 20 miles outside of Warsaw, Poland.
 At twelve years old, Weinstein became an apprentice to a local tailor.
 But he would soon run away from his family's village to Warsaw seeking better opportunities for employment.
 Continuing to work as a tailor, Weinstein saved a healthy sum to help his family and returned to Radzymin to rejoin his family by the age of 18.
 He began working as a foreman for a clothing manufacturer.
 Weinstein joined the Polish Army and served two years in the cavalry.